Ganze Constituency

 Ganze Constituency is an electoral constituency in Kenya.
 It is one of seven constituencies in Kilifi County.
-The constituency has four wards, all electing Members of County Assembly for the Kilifi County Assembly.
+The constituency has four wards, all electing representatives for the Kilifi County Assembly.
 The constituency was established for the 1988 elections.
 After the IEBC adopted the Boundary commission's recommendation for new constituencies and boundaries, Ganze Constituency retained its name, and no major boundaries were altered.
+It had a population of 143,906 (66,921 males, 76,981 females and 4 intersex) according to the 2019 census report by the Kenya National bureau of Statistics (KNBS).
+Its current member of parliament is Hon.
+Charo Kenneth Kazungu Tungule of Pamoja African alliance Party (PAA).